jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 ## Community

-### Google Developer Expert for Web Technologies
+#### Google Developer Expert for Web Technologies

-- Member of a global program that recognizes individuals who are experts and thought leaders in one or more Google technologies.
+- Member of a program that recognizes experts and thought leaders in Google technologies

 ## Education

-### Google Developer Challenge Scholarship: Mobile Web Specialist
+#### Google Developer Challenge Scholarship: Mobile Web Specialist

 - One of 1000 scholars selected by Google
 - Offline enabled JavaScript apps using service-workers, ES6

-### Law School at Humboldt University Berlin
+#### Law School at Humboldt University Berlin

 - Academic processes, theories & principles of law
 - Studied the intersection of law & technology

-### High School
+#### High School

-- Fast-tracked curriculum for high-achieving students.
-Graduated two years younger than the national average
+- Fast-tracked curriculum for high-achieving students
+- Graduated two years younger than the national average

 ## Related Projects